 During Red Cross Month in March, the American Red Cross reminds eligible blood donors that it doesn’t take a cape or superpowers to be a hero.
 By donating blood, donors can become a hero for patients in need.

-TOPS MO 1002 Crocker met Monday, Jan.
-26, at the Pulaski County Health Department, 101 12th Street, with Leader Randy, presiding.
+TOPS MO 1002 Crocker met Monday, Feb.
+23, at the Pulaski County Health Department - 101 12th Street, with Leader Randy presiding.
 The Pledge of Allegiance was recited.
-The KOPS (Keep Off Pounds Sensibly) Pledge was said by Joy, Juanita, Paula, Gladys and Vernetia followed by the TOPS (Take Off Pounds Sensibly) Pledge.
+The KOPS (Keep Off Pounds Sensibly) Pledge was said by Joy, Paula, Gladys, Juanita and Vernetia followed by the TOPS (Take Off Pounds Sensibly) Pledge.

 St. Elizabeth Memorial Unit 545, the American Legion Auxiliary met Tuesday evening, Feb.
 24, in the Community Center here.
 Rose Buechter, president, called the meeting to order at 7 p.m.
 There were eight members present.
 The group said the Pledge of Allegiance to the Flag.
 Minutes of the January meeting were read by secretary-treasurer Judy Kesel.
 She also gave a financial report.
 Both were approved as presented.

 With the winter weather coming and going a small group of women enjoyed being together for breakfast Wednesday morning at the Scrivner Coffee Cup Cafe in Russellville.
 Those present were Shirley Scrivner, Reta Casten, LaVerne Miles, Rosalie Wyss, Betty Ward, Janet Ruse and Joyce Browner.